PlytonRexus/chain-reaction/README.md

 # Chain Reaction (Multiplayer)

+This is Online version of the famous mobile game "Chain Reaction"!
+Hope you guys try it..!!

-*A single screen version can be found [here](https://github.com/PlytonRexus/chain-reaction-single).*
+*A single screen version can be found [here](https://github.com/PlytonRexus/chain-reaction-single) (Link not working currently).*

 For debugging use:
 ```sh